 Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non- Votes 1 The election to the Board of Directors the following eight nominees presented by the Board: Arie Belldegrun, Elizabeth Barrett, Cynthia M. Butitta, Fred E. Cohen, Kathryn E. Falberg, Stuart Holden, Ran Nussbaum and Shawn C. Tomasello.
-Nominees receiving the most FOR votes will be elected as directors.
-Directors will be elected by a plurality of the votes cast at the Annual Meeting by the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Withheld votes have no effect None 2 To approve an amendment to the Company's 2017 Equity Incentive Plan to, among other things, increase the number of ordinary shares authorized for issuance under the plan by 400,000 shares.
+Nominees receiving the most FOR votes will be elected as Directors.
+Directors will be elected by a plurality of the votes cast at the Annual Meeting by the holders of shares present in person or represented by proxy and entitled to vote on the election of Directors.
+Withheld votes have no effect None 2 To approve an amendment to the Company's 2017 Equity Incentive Plan to increase the number of ordinary shares authorized for issuance under the plan by 400,000 shares.
 FOR votes from the holders of a majority of shares present by remote attendance or represented by proxy and entitled to vote on the matter.
-None None 3 To approve an amendment to the Company's amended and restated compensation policy for its office holders in accordance with the provisions of the Companies Law.
+None None 3 Advisory approval of the compensation of the Company's named executive officers.
 FOR votes from the holders of a majority of shares present by remote attendance or represented by proxy and entitled to vote on the matter.
-None None 4 To approve terms of employment for Mark Schoenberg, our Chief Medical Officer.
+None None 4 To approve the engagement of PricewaterhouseCoopers LLP, an independent registered public accounting firm as the Company's independent auditor until our 2022 Annual Meeting of Shareholders.
 FOR votes from the holders of a majority of shares present by remote attendance or represented by proxy and entitled to vote on the matter.
-None None 5 To approve the engagement of PricewaterhouseCoopers LLP, an independent registered public accounting firm as the Company's independent auditor until our 2021 annual meeting of shareholders.
-FOR votes from the holders of a majority of shares present by remote attendance or represented by proxy and entitled to vote on the matter.
-None None (1)
+None None(1)